huangkang314/BehaviorAtlas/index.md

 We examined the video clips in each group, post-hoc manually labeled annotated as running, trotting, stepping, sniffing, rising, right turning, up stretching, falling, left turning, walking.

 ---
-## Introdution

-Comprehensive quantification of animal behavior is crucial for understanding the relationship between brain and behavior...